Squamish Seed Library and Seedy Sunday

 How is the library organized?

-The “Super Easy”, “Easy”, and “Difficult” labels on each family indicate how easy it is to get true seed from the plants, not how easy the plant is to grow.
+The “Easy”, “Moderate”, and “Advanced” labels on each family indicate how easy it is to get true seed from the plants, not how easy the plant is to grow.
 Getting true seed means that the parent plant has not crossed with another variety, and the offspring plants will grow into the same plant as the parent.
 More info on that below.

 How do I return seeds I’ve grown?

-First, ensure your seeds are “true” and have not crossed with another variety of plant in the same species (e.g. beets and chard are the same species, Beta vulgaris, so will cross if they are flowering at the same time within approx 3 kilometres.)
+First, ensure your seeds are “true” and have not crossed with another variety of plant in the same species (e.g. beets and chard are the same species, Beta vulgaris, so will cross if they are flowering at the same time within approx 1 kilometre)

-Start with the Super Easy seeds if you are new to seed saving.
+Start with the Easy seeds if you are new to seed saving.
 These varieties are very unlikely to cross with others.
-The super-easy seeds include beans, peas, lettuce, and tomatoes.
-Different varieties of these plants can be grown close together without worrying much about crossing (it’s a good idea to separate different lettuce varieties by 25 ft, and different pea varieties by 50 ft).
+The super-easy seeds include beans, peas, lettuce, tomatoes and many flowers.
+Different varieties of these plants can be grown close together without worrying much about crossing.
+For information on cross-pollination and isolation distances, download this PDF or pick up a copy at the seed library.

 Remember to include as much information as possible on your seed return package: